Apple Music library missing? Check your iCloud Music settings

 Part 3.
 Ultimate Way to Prevent Apple Music Playlists from Being Deleted

-There is a reliable solution available if you are unable to resolve the Apple Music playlists gone issue.
-This method will allow you to keep all Apple Music playlists in your library permanently, without the risk of them being deleted again.
-You can also back them up to a secure location such as your computer, a CD, or a USB drive.
-All you’ll need is a smart app calledViWizard Apple Music Converter, which is a 3rd-partyApple Music converter, to accomplish this.
-It is capable of encoding protected Apple Music files to MP3, AAC, FLAC, M4A, WAV, and other popular audio formats, among others.
+There is a dependable solution available if you are unable to resolve the Apple Music playlists gone issue.
+This method will allow you to keep all Apple Music playlists in your library permanently, without the risk of them being destroyed again.
+You may also back them up to a secure location such as your computer, a CD, or a USB drive.
+All you’ll need is a clever program calledViWizard Apple Music Converter, which is a 3rd-partyApple Music converter, to do this.
+It is capable of encoding encrypted Apple Music files to MP3, AAC, FLAC, M4A, WAV, and other popular audio formats, among others.

 Why Choose ViWizard Apple Music Converter?